Telecommunications in North Korea: International internet access

 In October 2017 a large scale DDoS attack on the main China connection led to a second Internet connection taken into service.

 This connects North Korea through a fiber optic cable with Vladivostok, crossing the Russia-North Korea border at Tumangang.
 Internet access is provided by TransTelekom, a subsidiary of Russian national railway operator Russian Railways.

+Since February 2013, foreigners have been able to access the internet using the 3G phone network.

+In December 2023, North Korea started to deploy a 4G network using second-hand 4G networking equipment from Huawei.

+Access to foreign media

+"A Quiet Opening: North Koreans in a Changing Media Environment", a study commissioned by the U.S. State Department and conducted by Intermedia and released May 10, 2012 shows that despite extremely strict regulations and draconian penalties North Koreans, particularly elite elements, have increasing access to news and other media outside the state-controlled media authorized by the government.

+While access to the Internet is tightly controlled, radio and DVDs are common media accessed, and in border areas, television.

+As of 2011, USB flash drives were selling well in North Korea, primarily used for watching South Korean dramas and films on personal computers.

+Internet cafes

 North Korea's first Internet café opened in 2002 as a joint venture with South Korean Internet company Hoonnet.
 It is connected via a land line to China.

 Foreign visitors can link their computers to the Internet through international phone lines available in a few hotels in Pyongyang.

 In 2005 a new Internet café opened in Pyongyang, connected not through China, but through the North Korean satellite link.
 Content is most likely filtered by North Korean government agencies.

-Since February 2013, foreigners have been able to access the internet using the 3G phone network.

-Access to foreign media

-"A Quiet Opening: North Koreans in a Changing Media Environment", a study commissioned by the U.S. State Department and conducted by Intermedia and released May 10, 2012 shows that despite extremely strict regulations and draconian penalties North Koreans, particularly elite elements, have increasing access to news and other media outside the state-controlled media authorized by the government.
-While access to the Internet is tightly controlled, radio and DVDs are common media accessed, and in border areas, television.

-As of 2011, USB flash drives were selling well in North Korea, primarily used for watching South Korean dramas and films on personal computers.
+Postal services

+North Korea joined the Universal Postal Union in 1974 but has direct postal arrangements with only a select group of countries.
+The national postal operator is the North Korean postal service.

+International connections

+North Korea has had a varying number of connections to other nations.
+Currently, international fixed line connections consist of a network connecting Pyongyang to Beijing and Moscow, and Chongjin to Vladivostok.

+Communications were opened with South Korea in 2000.
+In May 2006 TransTeleCom Company and North Korea's Ministry of Communications have signed an agreement for the construction and joint operation of a fiber-optic transmission line in the section of the Khasan–Tumangang railway checkpoint in the North Korea-Russia border.
+This is the first direct land link between Russia and North Korea.

+TTC's partner in the design, construction, and connection of the communication line from the Korean side to the junction was Korea Communication Company of North Korea's Ministry of Communications.

+The technology transfer was built around STM-1 level digital equipment with the possibility of further increasing bandwidth.
+The construction was completed in 2007.